everx-labs/evernode-se/README.md

 ## TON Live explorer

-TON Live explorer runs on the same IP and port as TON OS SE, just open http://ip_address:port (e.g. http://127.0.0.1)
+TON Live explorer runs on the same IP and port as Evernode SE, just open http://ip_address:port (e.g. http://127.0.0.1)

 ## How to build docker image locally

-In order to build and use TON OS Startup Edition you need Docker.
+In order to build and use Evernode Startup Edition you need Docker.
 To build docker image, run from the repository root: